Fernoxx/equaldotfun/equalfun/README.md

-# Equal.fun - Fair Token Launches on Base
+# Equal.fun - Fair Token Launches on Base / farcaster

 Equal.fun is a decentralized token launch platform on Base chain that ensures fair distribution of rewards to holders, creators, and the platform.
 Built as a pump.fun clone with unique features for equitable reward distribution.